Ravi5ingh/default-prediction/README.md

 for us to perform an inference.
 So instead, I decided to fill in the missing values with the mean of their column.
 But before that, I will create 2 boolean columns to indicate whether or not the original Salary and Experience column had missing values as this information might turn out to be a significant indicator of default.

+### Clean Salary column
++ The 'Annual Income' column was renamed to 'Salary'.
++ A new column called 'IsSalaryProvided' was added
++ All NaN values in the Salary column were replaced with the mean of the provided Salary values

+### Clean Experience column
++ The 'Years in current job' column was renamed to 'Experience'
++ A new column called 'IsExperienceProvided' was added
++ The Experience column values were quantified and the mean was gotten: 5.88
++ All NaN values in Experience were replaced by the mean